Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Results

 Another interesting observation of Figs. \ref{exp_3D}–\ref{exp_battery} is that the RMSE of EKF2, UKF, and CKF becomes quite similar after the new framework is used.
 This phenomenon can be explained by the fact that all three methods consider the first and second-order terms in the Taylor expansion of the nonlinear state transition and measurement functions in certain ways \cite{relation}.
 On the other hand, EKF is generally slightly worse than the other three types of nonlinear KFs because it only considers the first-order terms in the Taylor expansion.

-By comparing the performance of IEKF and EKF (with and without the new framework) in Figs. \ref{exp_3D}–\ref{exp_battery}, we can see that IEKF does perform better than EKF with the old framework, yet it is almost always worse than EKF with the new framework despite requiring longer computational time.
-As we mentioned in the Introduction, the main reason for such a difference is that IEKF still gives overconfident covariance estimation, especially when it fails to converge, which happens quite often in practice.
+By comparing the performance of IEKF and EKF (with and without the proposed framework) in Figs. \ref{exp_3D}–\ref{exp_battery}, we observe that although the IEKF outperforms the EKF under the conventional framework, it is consistently inferior to the EKF implemented with the new framework, while also incurring higher computational cost.
+As discussed in the Introduction, this discrepancy arises because the IEKF continues to produce overconfident covariance estimates, particularly in cases where the iteration fails to converge — a situation that occurs frequently in practice.